 Carbon neutrality and climate positivity: definition and differences

 The topic of climate neutrality and climate positivity is becoming more and more important these days.
-But when does one start talking about climate neutrality and when does it turn into climate positivity?
+But when does one start talking about climate neutrality, and when does it turn into climate positivity?
 And how is a climate-neutral or climate-positive company defined?

 Climate compensation in companies: That's why it makes sense

 The clock is now five past twelve.
-Our daily actions continuously cause new greenhouse gas emissions: from high power consumption to our eating habits to the various means of transport such as cars and planes.
+Our daily actions continuously cause new greenhouse gas emissions, from high power consumption to our eating habits to the various means of transport such as cars and planes.
 In addition, economic production processes for consumer goods are also a factor in daily CO2 emissions that cannot be ignored.

-Since the topic of sustainability and climate protection is becoming more and more present, companies are faced with the challenge of not only making their shopping experience attractive for their customers, but also having a positive effect on the environment and thus leaving a small ecological footprint.
+Since the topic of sustainability and climate protection is becoming more and more present, companies are faced with the challenge of not only making their shopping experience attractive for their customers but also having a positive effect on the environment and thus leaving a small ecological footprint.
 We at Recozy take on this task and also design beautiful and at the same time sustainable products.

 Sustainability strategies: How can companies become climate neutral?

-Basically, avoiding and reducing greenhouse gases takes precedence over compensation.
+Avoiding and reducing greenhouse gases takes precedence over compensation.
 Therefore, on the way to climate neutrality, companies should primarily rely on a holistic sustainability strategy with innovative avoidance or reduction measures and consider CO2 compensation for emissions that cannot yet be avoided.

 These include, among others: